cfuehrmann/bringer/README.markdown

 Why is bringer written in OCaml?
 --------------------------------

-* First-class functions are a must for me, otherwise I feel like walking on one leg
+* First-class functions are a must for me, without them I feel like walking on one leg

 * The type system of ML-type languages is very powerful and safe, and